TSCMC/TSCMC.github.io/rail-lines/tb-henrietta-line.md

 The Marin Line is a light metro line connecting TruffleDock to Kukumila Hill.

 ## Services
-Trains runs each way every 5-12 minutes, from 4AM till midnight
+Trains runs each way every 5-12 minutes, from 4AM until midnight.

 ## Stations